Sameera Fazili

-Sameera Fazili is an American attorney and public official who served as a deputy director of the National Economic Council in the Biden administration.
-A noted community development finance expert, Fazili previously served as Director of Engagement for the Federal Reserve Bank of Atlanta.
+Sameera Fazili is an American attorney who served as a deputy director of the National Economic Council in the Biden administration.
+A community development finance expert, Fazili previously served as Director of Engagement for the Federal Reserve Bank of Atlanta.

 Early life

 Born in Williamsville, New York, Fazili is a native of Buffalo.
 Fazili is the daughter of Dr. Mohammad Yusuf Fazili and Dr. Rafiqa Fazili, who immigrated to the United States from the Valley of Kashmir.
 After attending Elmwood Franklin School, Fazili graduated from the Nichols School in 1996.

 Fazili earned a bachelor's degree in social sciences from Harvard College, graduating with magna cum laude.
 She later obtained her Juris Doctor (JD) from Yale Law School.